anthonysharpy/NoughtsAndCrosses/README.md

 # NoughtsAndCrosses

-An example noughts and crosses game I did as part of a technical test.
+An example noughts and crosses game I made in Go as part of a technical test.